 - To select a major professor, consult with faculty members in the area of biology in which you wish to conduct research.

-- When you have identified the specific area in which you wish to carry out research and have identified a faculty member who agrees to serve as major professor, email the Director of the Graduate Program naming your major professor, and cc the Biological Sciences office (currently Ms. Barbra Cox) who will add that email to your folder.
+- When you have identified the specific area in which you wish to carry out research and have identified a faculty member who agrees to serve as major professor, email the Director of the Graduate Program naming your major professor, and cc the Biological Sciences office (currently Ms. Barbara Cox) who will add that email to your folder.
 This email should be received no later than the end of your first semester as a graduate student.

 - In consultation with your major professor, select the remaining members of your thesis committee.
 M. S. thesis committees consist of the major professor and at least two additional faculty members.
 At least two of the committee members (including the thesis advisor) must be tenured or tenure-track faculty in the School.
 Qualified scientists from outside the university may serve as supernumerary members of committees.
 Submit these names via email to the Director of the Graduate Program for approval by the graduate studies committee.
-Also cc Ms. Barbra Cox in the Biological Sciences office, who will add that email to your folder.
+Also cc Ms. Barbara Cox in the Biological Sciences office, who will add that email to your folder.
 A copy of the email listing your thesis committee composition will be placed in your file in the Biology Office.

 - With your major professor, call a meeting of your thesis committee to plan the remainder of your graduate course requirements.